The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Sri Srinivasa Perumal Temple in Singapore

-Historians have cataloged over 3700 supernatural beings, of which 2870 can be considered deities.
-So next time someone tells me they believe in God, I’ll point out that they are nearly as atheistic as me.
+Historians have cataloged over 3,700 supernatural beings, of which 2,870 can be considered deities.
+So next time someone tells me they believe in God...
+I’ll point out that they are nearly as atheistic as me.
 I don’t believe in 2,870 gods, and they don’t believe in 2,869.

 Dualism

-Godhead Deities
+Godhead deities

 How exactly the spirits are grouped together in one being is not always easily understandable.
 But it is also of lesser importance to an atheist.
-For the purposes of this book, we will simply refer to any deity that groups several spirits together as a “godhead”.
+For the purposes of this book, we will simply refer to any deity that groups several spirits together as a godhead.

-An example of a supra-system is the Hindu concept of reincarnation: Humans will have another life after their death, and their status in that life depends on their deeds in the current life.
-Another example of a supra-system is the “Tao” in Taoism, a set of statements that relate the natural order of the universe.
+An example of a supra-system is the Hindu concept of reincarnation: Humans will have another life after their death, and their status in that life depends on their deeds in this one.
+Another example of a supra-system is the Tao in Taoism, a natural order of the Universe whose ultimate essence is said to be difficult to describe.

 Abstractions